xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

-- [ ] MoveEvent does not reset trackCar
-- [ ] Damage/Destruct hides actor and shows trackCar
-  - [ ] This won't cause flickering, will it?
-I would just have to modify how the animation schedule handles transitions then, I guess.

-- [ ] Command.???.ratify → Command.???.schedule
-- [ ] abstract TileEvent.ratify(): void;           ← This is just to force a little consistency; obvs the event has full control over when and how events are formally ratified.

-BoardEvents
-  - Repair
-    - Replenish HP
-    - Extract funds
-    - Replenish resources
-  - Supply
-    - Replenish resources
-  - Damage
-    - Subtract HP
-  - Destruct
-    - Remove from map
-  - Move
-    - Plays trackcar until finished.
-(We cannot use a timer for this)
+- [ ] There is flickering of the target cursor between ChooseAttackTarget and MoveUnitEvent.
+I suspect because there is at least one state transition: CAT(shown)→Ratify(hidden)→Animate(shown), where the mapCursor isn't shown.
+  - [ ] This could possibly be fixed by implementing a next-state loop in BSM like there is for previous; so if a state call advance() during is wake() step, the system should auto grab the next state without waiting for a new draw frame.

-- [ ] Ratify and Commands schedule animation/board-change events to happen later.
+- [x] Ratify and Commands schedule animation/board-change events to happen later.
 - [x] These events have a callback that returns true when they're done occurring, like work orders.
+- [ ] Command.Move calculates ambushes
-- [ ] These events have a method of reporting when they've been interrupted.
+- [ ] Command.Move has a way of reporting to callers when it has been interrupted (ambush).
-  When a Move interruption happens, whatever events were supposed to happen after need to be replaced with an Ambush bubble event.
-  This, I think... should happen during the ratify() steps; those are meant to plan out these events anyway.
-  So, Attack invokes Move first, Move reports (somehow) it can't complete, it gets stopped on step 4 of the 6-step path.
-  Attack then cancels any damage blah blah blah it would have done and creates an Ambush bubble event at wherever path stops.
-  Otherwise, with no interruptions, Attack schedules damage/destruction as normal.
-  Drop also has to do this.
-  Probably Move should schedule the Move animation, as it would, but also the interrupt, and then reports (somehow) that it failed to succeed, and Attack, Drop, etc. simply stop processing.
-- [ ] Attack→Damage is migrated (I need art assets first)
+- [x] Attack→Damage is migrated (I need art assets first)
+  - [ ] Attack vfx
+  - [x] Destroy (dry) vfx
+  - [x] Destroy (sea) vfx
 - [x] Attack→Destroy is migrated
 - [x] Move is migrated
 - [ ] Animate assumes the role of AnimateStandbyEvents; all animation happens via the BoardEvents queue in that turnstate.

-- [ ] Units emit standby events on resupply, meaning they're emitted during Ratify, meaning Rigs can't resupply allies while its track car is showing.
-  - This might not actually be a problem.

-- [ ] mapCursor remains shown and in target mode when there is an attack target on approach (movement).
 - [ ] Damage vfx sprite happens to both attacked and countered concurrently.

-- [ ] Refactor TileEvents not to automatically add themselves to queue; have turnstates do that.
+- [ ] Refactor boardEvents.add() to boardEvents.schedule() or something.

-I feel like I want to refine the above process a little more, but... it seems fine.
-I just think boardPlayer.emit(event) -> queue.add(event) is an obvious out-of-necessity kind of thing and not because it should be BoardPlayer's responsibility.
-The alternative, I suppose, is to give every unit a (static?) reference to queue, which... isn't an abjectly horrible idea.

 - [ ] COAffectedTiles
   - [ ] Do some drafting to confirm visual style before implementation.